ci-richard-mcelhinney/nhaystack/readme.md

 [curStatus]: http://project-haystack.org/tag/curStatus
 [curVal]: http://project-haystack.org/tag/curVal

+#### 7.1.
+Exporting history to another Project Haystack server

+The NHaystack client can be used to push history stored on the Niagara station to an upstream Project Haystack-compatible server.
+This feature has been successfully tested on both NHaystack server and on VRT WideSky, but should work with any Project Haystack server.

+The NHaystack History Export Manager can be found by right-clicking on Histories beneath your Project Haystack server instance and selecting Views → NHaystack History Export Manager.
+From here, clicking Discover will present you with a list of all the histories on the station.

+After selecting the histories of interest, click Add, and you'll be presented with a dialogue box listing the histories and the options to be set.

+From this form, each history must be associated with the `Ref` of the `point` to which it will write its historical data.
+There are three ways this can be done.

+##### 7.1.1 Manual association of points via the Add form

+The lowest-common denominator method here is to use a standard Project Haystack client to get a list of valid points from your server, then manually copying the `id` of each `point` into the `Id` field on the Add form.

+This should work for any Project Haystack server.
+The `point` is assumed to carry a `his` tag, be of the correct `kind` for the type of history being exported, and either carries a `tz` tag matching that of the history, or is on a server that supports time-zone conversion.

+For more detail on tagging assumptions, see section 7.1.2 below.

+##### 7.1.2 Automatic look-up using `axStation` and `axHistoryId`.

+Depending on the Project Haystack server, it may be easier to retrieve a list of histories from the station and tag the points so the station can find them.
+Such a list can be obtained from WorkPlace via the following procedure:

+1. Double click on your station's "History" space (it'll take you to a chart view)
+2. Press CTRL+L to bring up the ORD dialogue
+3. At the end of the text field (after `history:`), add `bql:select id, recordType, timeZone from /`
+4. From the File menu, select Export.
+5. Choose "Text to CSV" and "Save to File"
+6. Enter the path where you want the file and click OK.

+Filter out of that list the histories you want to upload.
+To associate a history in this list to a point in your asset model, tag the point with the following two tags:

+* `axStation` (Str): should be the name of your Niagara station (as seen in brackets in the WorkPlace navigation tree, e.g. `mystation`).
+* `axHistoryId` (Str): should be the ID of the history taken from your BQL query dump.

+The `point` will also need to have `kind` and `tz` set up properly:

+* Histories of type `history:NumericTrendRecord` should be tagged with `kind=="Number"`.
+Ideally these should also be tagged `unit` (Str) with an appropriate Project Haystack unit.
+* Histories of type `history:BooleanTrendRecord` should be tagged with `kind=="Bool"`
+* Histories of type `history:EnumTrendRecord` should be tagged with `kind=="Str"` and ideally should also be tagged `enum` (Str) with a comma-separated list of valid enum values.
+* Histories of other types should be tagged with `kind=="Str"`.

+##### 7.1.3 Automatic creation of points

+If the server supports the `createRec` call, then points will be automatically created on the Project Haystack server.
+The station will issue a HTTP POST instruction to the server's `createRec` endpoint with a single-row grid containing the following columns:

+* `name` (Str): This will be the name of the control point, or if that's not known, the name of the history.
+* `dis` (Str): This will be the Display Name of the control point (or history), or if those are blank/null/not known, the `name` of the new point.
+* `point` (Marker)
+* `his` (Marker)
+* `kind` (Str): The point kind; one of `Str`, `Bool` or `Number`, depending on the type of history being exported.
+* `tz` (Str): The timezone of the history (this is set in the Add dialogue, default is automatically determined from the history database).
+* `axStation` (Str): The name of the Niagara station exporting the history
+* `axHistoryId` (Str): The ID of the history being exported
+* `axSlotPath` (Str): If known, the slot path of the control point (may be omitted if not known).
+* `unit` (Str): If known and history is a `NumericTrendRecord`, the measurement unit for the control point
+* `enum` (Str): If known and history is a `EnumTrendRecord`, the list of valid enumeration values for the control point

+It is assumed that `siteRef` and `equipRef` are optional and can be filled in later via other CRUD ops by the end user.
+The `axStation` and `axHistoryId` should be used to obtain listings of the orphaned `point` entities so they can be associated with the correct `site` and `equip`.

+#### 7.2 Fine tuning payload sizes

+The number of records exported at a time can be tuned by configuring the Upload Size.
+This is a count of the number of rows used in each `hisWrite` request.
+It defaults to 10000, which depending on the server may work, or may result in a "Request Entity Too Large" error message from the server.

+In such cases, the driver will automatically divide this value by two and try again, so if the server experiences difficulty processing the set number of records, you'll see smaller payloads (5000, 2500, 1250, etc) attempted.
+(It will not go any smaller than 1 record.)

+You can manually set this value to any payload size suits your requirements.

+#### 7.3 Setting an alternate start point

+By default, exports begin at the very first record in the history.
+This can be configured via the "Upload From Time" field.
+This specifies the start point for the very next export task.

+It can be used to "skip over" invalid data that was captured during the commissioning process, as well as to re-upload data in the event that data is lost or corrupted on the upstream Project Haystack server.

 ## Version History Notes
 ### Version 2.1.2
 - Small updates to this documentation file have been made for clarification